BHDSOLUTIONS/BHD/GITDOCS/MergeintoMasterBranch.md

 You need to merge your current branch into the master branch. the way to do it is:
+Get all branches from server
-# 1) git fetch origin  # get all branches from server
+# git fetch origin

-# 2) git rebase master # update your local master to the origin master, in case master has changed upstream
+Update your local master to the origin master, in case master has changed upstream
+# git rebase master

+ Go to your branch
-# 3) git checkout <branch>  # go to your branch
+# git checkout <branch>

     At this point - you are in your branch -
     Make modifications to the code that you want to merge